 Step-parenting is a voluntary commitment taken on by a spouse who marries a spouse who already has children.
 With the rates of unwed mothers giving birth to children and divorce and remarriage rates at an all-time high, step-parenting is much more common in modern society.
 Marriage, divorce, and child-rearing are all riddled with challenges and uncertainties that leave children in the cross-hairs.
 As a step-parent, there are many situations that arise that may leave you feeling like nothing more than a parent by marriage, rather than a co-parent with your spouse.
 And, in other circumstances, you may feel like you are more of a parent than your stepchild’s biological parent.
 Every family is unique and presents with its own challenges.
 In today’s post, we are going to discuss some rights that stepparents have under Colorado family law.

 At the Law Offices of Kelli J. Malcolm, we are aware that family is not necessarily defined by blood and genes.
 We have seen many families ripped apart by divorce and stepparents and their stepchildren caught feeling helpless through it all.
-We are experienced handling Colorado family law cases in Denver, including defending stepparent rights.
-For the support and defense that your family deserves, contact us today.
+We are experienced handling Colorado family law cases in Arapahoe and Douglas counties, including defending stepparent rights.
+For the support and defense that your family deserves, contact me today.

 Choosing to enter into a marriage with a person who already has children from a previous relationship is a noble journey of love for both your spouse and their children.
 When both biological parents are active in co-parenting, this may become more difficult, especially if relationships are strained.
 However, some remarried couples co-parent very well and make two blended families who work together in the best interest of the child.
 Unfortunately, these are not the cases that end up in Denver family courts.